Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 Iran has effectively stopped cargo traffic through the narrow Strait of Hormuz, through which a fifth of all traded oil passes.
 It has also targeted oil fields and refineries in Gulf Arab nations, aiming at generating enough global economic pain to pressure the United States and Israel to end their strikes.

-At least 12 incidents have been confirmed involving vessels in and around the strait since the war began, according to two global trackers.
-The International Maritime Organization says at least seven mariners have been killed.
+At least 12 incidents involving vessels around the strait have been confirmed since fighting began, according to two global trackers, and at least seven mariners have been killed.

 A projectile hit a Thai cargo ship off the coast of Oman in the Strait of Hormuz, setting it ablaze.
 Authorities are searching for three missing crew members from the Mayuree Naree after 20 were rescued by the Omani navy, according to Thailand’s Marine Department.